sjtoik/campsite/README.md

 # Savotta FDF-10 JSP

 I have always wanted a Savotta tent of my own.
-Is it justified to buy one for a summers known usage?
+How much it has had costs in comparision to a night in a hotel?

 ## The build